joematthews/extreme-angular/README.md

 ## Updating

 > [!CAUTION]
 > Depending on the maturity of your project, it may be better to look at the [release notes](https://github.com/joematthews/opinionated-angular/releases) and [commits](https://github.com/joematthews/opinionated-angular/commits/main/) and manually make changes instead of merging.
-If the Angular version has changed then follow the [instructions to update Angular](https://angular.io/guide/updating) first before attempting to merge or make changes.
+If the Angular version has changed, then follow the [instructions to update Angular](https://angular.io/guide/updating) first before attempting to merge or make changes.

 To pull in the latest changes, I recommend checking out a 'update' branch and merging the latest changes from `upstream/main`: